axibase/axibase-collector-docs/jobs/examples/postgres/README.md

 ## Installation Steps

-## Create a readonly user for Axibase Collector
+## Create a read-only user for Axibase Collector

 * Create a user: